faa35/CMPT_354/Module_1/README.md

        ```bash
        jupyter notebook
        ```
-       This will start Jupyter Notebook in the D: folder.
-Browse through the interface to find the file.
+     - This will start Jupyter Notebook in the D: folder.
+Browse through the interface to find the file. click on it then then choose `open`